swooshoo/PokeDexTop/README.md

-## PokeDexTop
+# PokeDexTop : A Desktop National Pokedex

-# Advantages of a Desktop Application
+## Advantages of a Desktop Application

 Better Performance: Direct access to system resources.
 No HTTP overhead or browser rendering limitations.
 Faster image loading and display